-People strategy

-Commercial Strategy

-Digital Barnsley

-Medium term financial strategy

-Response, recovery and renewal

-Comminications and marketing strategy

-Customer Experience
+People strategy Commercial Strategy Digital Barnsley Medium term financial strategy Response, recovery and renewal Comminications and marketing strategy Customer Experience Digital Data and intelligence Smart working Workforce planning

 2. Embedding our commercial approach

 We recognise that adopting a commercial approach is not just about generating income; it is much more than that.
 Our strategy focuses on the key themes we feel are important to support us on our journey to operate as a more commercially focused organisation.